microsoft/playwright/docs-src/api-body.md

 Returns the persistent browser context instance.

-Launches browser that uses persistent storage located at `userDataDir` and returns the only context.
+Launches browser that uses persistent storage located at [`param: userDataDir`]() and returns the only context.
 Closing this context will automatically close the browser.

 ### param: BrowserType.launchPersistentContext.userDataDir
 - `userDataDir` <[string]>